pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 At the outset, let's highlight some of the ideals we're shooting for:

-1. **We will prefer server-generated HTML**.
-Whether from a full page render, or if fetching just a fragment of the page, our approach will prefer server-generated HTML over JavaScript-generated HTML.
+1. **We will prefer server-generated HTML.** Whether from a full page render, or if fetching just a fragment of the page, our approach will prefer server-generated HTML over JavaScript-generated HTML.
 As each additional level of JavaScript in the JS Gradient gets more involved, we'll move away from that ideal, but we'll start from that goal post.
-2. **The HTML on a page can be swapped out and replaced on a whim**.
-This will allow us to use techniques like `pjax` (replacing the whole body of a page with new HTML, which includes the [Turbolinks][turbolinks] library popular in Rails and Laravel apps) and `ahah` (asynchronous HTML over HTTP, to replace parts of a page with new HTML).
+2. **The HTML on a page can be swapped out and replaced on a whim.** This will allow us to use techniques like `pjax` (replacing the whole body of a page with new HTML, which includes the [Turbolinks][turbolinks] library popular in Rails and Laravel apps) and `ahah` (asynchronous HTML over HTTP, to replace parts of a page with new HTML).
 This gives us the ability to make the app feel really fast, while keeping the HTML generated server-side.
 To do this, we'll need to make sure that when custom event handlers are added on specific elements, they should be removed when the element is removed from the page.
 The best way to do this is by specifying event handlers on the whole document and watching to see if they were fired by a certain element.
 The next best way is to use Stimulus, as it coordinates the addition and removal of event handlers as elements are detected as being added or removed from the page.
 This ideal disqualifies many jQuery-based plugins that don't offer a `destroy()` method.
 This also means that if the Back button is pressed, the UI gets brought back, in situations where pjax or Turbolinks is used.
 This means that if we're loading a spot view-model which sets up its own event handlers on elements, it needs to work when the previous page comes back into view.
 We'll talk about how to do that below.
-3. **We will favor the use of native Browser APIs**.
-The browser offers a ton of functionality for free and older browsers can be patched using polyfills.
+3. **We will favor the use of native Browser APIs.** The browser offers a ton of functionality for free and older browsers can be patched using polyfills.
 CSS and its cascade.
 The History API.
 Native form elements.
 Custom event handlers. `querySelector` and `querySelectorAll`. jQuery is actually fine.
 It's just not necessary anymore.
 Best to use the real stuff.

 [turbolinks]: https://github.com/turbolinks/turbolinks

 With those stated, let's start with the most lightweight of all JavaScript enhancements: global sprinkles.
 We'll then move our way up to more sophisticated JS approaches.

 ## Global Sprinkles
+{: #global-sprinkles }

 The sprinkles approach, as stated in the last chapter, has two main tools: